 An accounts payable of \$280,000 under the XYZ Program, Vote 18, representing goods received prior to the year end, has not been recorded as a liability.
-This does not comply with the requirements of subsection 37.1(1) of the FAA, with those of the Treasury Board's "Policy on Payables at Year-End (PAYE)", nor with those of RGM Chapter 14, Appendix 1 "Old Year DFMS Accrual Entries, Adjusting Entries and Closing of Old Year Accounts".
+This does not comply with the requirements of subsection 37.1(1) of the FAA, with those of the Treasury Board's "Directive on Year-End Recording of Payables", nor with those of RGM Chapter 14, Appendix 1 "Old Year DFMS Accrual Entries, Adjusting Entries and Closing of Old Year Accounts".
 Had this amount been included, the accounts payable and the expenditures (acquisition of machinery and equipment) would each have been increased by that amount.